jaxatto/portfolio/README.md

 # Jax Engel – Portfolio

-I'm a senior-level product designer with a focus on accessibility, systems thinking, and product strategy.
+I'm a staff-level product designer with a focus on accessibility, systems thinking, and product strategy.
 This portfolio highlights selected case studies from my experience designing tools, platforms, and real-world interfaces that scale.

 ## Live Site